Crundale, Kent: History

 An early Anglo-Saxon gold buckle and other princely items from a grave dating from the mid-7th century were found in the Crundale Downs in 1861 and are now in the British Museum.
 The intricately designed object is notable for the representation of a three dimensional appliqué fish.

 The early Norman parish church is dedicated to St Mary the Blessed Virgin and is a building listed in the highest category of the national system, at Grade I. It is on the escarpment of the Crundale Downs, a less eroded top layer of the escarpment, making it higher, about half a mile southeast of the village mainstay which is made up of dual clusters very close to each other and connected by road and by separate footpath.
 The tombs of Juliana Hervey and Reverend Francis Paine are separately listed.

 Recreation

-A national trail footpath runs north-south through the civil parish, linking to Canterbury and to Ashford.
+The Stour Valley Walk runs north–south through the civil parish, linking to Canterbury and to Ashford.